 Applying for part-time study

-Course arrangements, dates, and application processes and deadlines differ depending of the particular part-time degree.
-There is further information on the University website about courses that are offered part-time, including information about their respective entry requirements.
+Course arrangements, dates, and application processes and deadlines differ depending on the particular part-time degree.
+There is further information on the University website about courses that are offered part-time, including information about their respective entry requirements and fee calculations.
 In order to be certain of being considered by Homerton College you should list us as one of your preferred Colleges.
+Please be aware that some MSt courses only work with specific partner Colleges.

 Accommodation